 She turned to him completely.
 “A ball of fire exceeding the size of the planet tenfold.
 It collides with our world and engulfs it as if it were a mere flake of snow.”

 “Then you fully comprehend what you are facing….”

 “Would it really be possible for you to stop this, even with the aid of others?
 In the end, you will be committing your life to the task.
-Failure would result in the sacrifices of your dynasty to be in vain, and, from a technical perspective, it would be all your fault.”
+Failure would result in the sacrifices of your dynasty to be in vain, and, in a technical perspective, it would be all your fault.”

 Kara’s lips curled into a frown.

 “Or you can be realistic.
 You can give up this nonsensical obligation to duty you have engraved in your heart, and understand that this threat is simply too great.
 Live your final days without the weight of the world on your shoulders and allow the fate your world has been destined to finally pass.”

 Kara stood with her head tilted down.
 A shadow cast over her face and hid all but the thin line of her lips.